Important Safety Information and Indications

 Thyrogen-Induced Hyperthyroidism:

-- Hospitalization for administration of Thyrogen and post-administration observation in patients at risk
+- Hospitalization for administration of Thyrogen and post-administration observation in patients at risk should be considered.

 Stroke: